Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Lower Bound on the Approximation Ratio

-In this section, we prove Theorem \ref{thm:comp-ratio}.
+We now provide the proof of Theorem~\ref{thm:comp-ratio}.
 Our proof is organized into three main steps.
 In the first step, we introduce a \emph{maximization} infinite-dimensional linear program that we call \ref{form:dual-relaxation}, and we prove that weak duality holds for the pair \ref{form:LP_dual} and \ref{form:dual-relaxation}.
 Namely, the optimal value of \ref{form:dual-relaxation} provides a lower bound on the optimal value of~\ref{form:LP_dual}.
+The program~\ref{form:dual-relaxation} can be formally deduced from~\ref{form:LP_dual} by dropping Constraint~\eqref{const:nonincreasing_dual}; however, the weak duality still requires a proof as we are dealing with infinite-dimensional programs.

 In the second step, we introduce a second maximization infinite-dimensional linear program parametrized by a value { $\bar{n}\leq n$}, namely~\ref{form:P_nk_restricted_n}.
 This program is akin to~\ref{form:dual-relaxation}, but is described by a set of constraints that become more handy when analyzing the nonlinear system.
 Furthermore,~\ref{form:P_nk_restricted_n} restricts the time horizon until { $\bar{n}$}. { We show that the optimal value of~\ref{form:P_nk_restricted_n} provides a lower bound on the program~\ref{form:dual-relaxation}, and therefore, it gives a lower bound on the optimal value of~\ref{form:LP_dual} as well.}